Skip to the main content.

 Top 5 Excel Formulas for Financial Modeling

-This post outlines the five of the most important/most used formulas used when building a financial model in Excel.
+Now, let's explore the five of the most important/most used formulas used when building a financial model in Excel.

 1. SUM: